 "What retailers end up seeing is less time being spent organizing, finding, and distributing information and more time focusing on the consumer experience," says Industry Weapon’s Director of Sales, Ryan Barlow.

 A motivated employee who feels connected to the brand is more inclined to engage with customers.
 They'll offer an experience consumers can’t receive from their computer at home.
 Build a strong foundation for the business by starting from the inside, and the success will trickle down to the consumer.

 Sure, consumers are likely to partake in interactive social media integrations.
-But their next focus is the brand’s personal representative- the customer facing employees.
-These sale gatekeepers should be the main audience to the brand’s internal signage.
+But their next focus is the brand’s personal representative- the customer-facing employees.
+These sale gatekeepers should be the main audience of the brand’s internal signage.

 In the retail world, it’s an age-old dilemma: should managers and employees manage internal work assignments and ignore customers, or tend to customers and neglect the backroom duties.

 Sure, communication efforts and task management in retail corporations are extremely important to the overall success of the business, but without devoting time and attention to customers, the business is doomed.
 To remedy this situation, many HR departments have implemented Workforce Management (WFM) systems into their companies.

 WFM promotes manual process efficiency, effectively gathers and retains data, and builds time for engagement among managers, employees, and customers.

 WFM encompasses all of the popular areas of management like payroll, scheduling, compliance, fatigue management, absence management, performance management, HR administration, budgeting, talent acquisition, training management, and emergency assistance.

 While WFM solutions have the ‘set it and forget it’ mentality, the communication efforts only reach the employees who are able to check a computer throughout the day.
 Most retail employees are rarely behind the computer unless it’s for Point of Sale (POS) purposes.